Joachim-Otahal/PowerShell/README.md

 <img width="782" height="595" alt="image" src="https://github.com/user-attachments/assets/8283fa3a-8566-4af8-809d-257acdcffe76" />

 As you can see: It works in a real shell.
-Since I cannot install Visual Studio and other things on customers servers just to work around this bugW we, the admins, still rely on Powershell_ISE.
+Since I cannot install Visual Studio and other things on customers servers just to work around this bug.
+We, the admins, still rely on Powershell_ISE.
 Run that script, and then you will have working -LiteralPath back.